freder/gnome-shell-ext__app-grid-dimensions/readme.md

-The GNOME application grid makes infuriatingly little use of the available screen real estate.
+The GNOME application grid makes infuriatingly little use of the available screen real estate (– especially the folders).
 This extension lets you add more rows and columns.

 before: